copier-org/copier/docs/generating.md

 copier.run_copy("path/to/project/template", "path/to/destination")
 ```

+If `path/to/destination` doesn't exist, `copier` will both create and populate the directory with the generated files.
+Note that this will raise an error if the destination is read-only.

 The "template" parameter can be a local path, an URL, or a shortcut URL:

 -   GitHub: `gh:namespace/project`